Built Environment & Infrastructure Risk Management

 Over the past year, we’ve seen progress.
 Boards are asking harder questions: What’s our duty of care?
 Where are our blind spots?
 How do we adequately protect leadership without alienating employees?
 These are the right questions.
 But questions aren’t actions.
 Too many organizations still operate in silos – cyber here, physical there – as if threats respect those boundaries.
 They don’t.

-Boards need to stop treating security as compliance and start treating it as strategy, one grounded in preparedness.
+Security cannot be treated as an operational afterthought; it must be addressed as a strategic responsibility that requires ongoing preparedness.
 Preparedness cannot be episodic, something revisited only after a crisis.
 It must be a living discipline, sustained through investment, clear communication protocols and regular scenario-based exercises.
 Governance frameworks and policies must be explicit.
 Grey areas like duty of care should be black and white.
 Above all, security should sit alongside growth and innovation as a permanent item on the board agenda.

-In the aftermath of December 4th, calls were constant, urgent and anxious.
-Control Risks helped clients calm fears in the moment, but the greater value came later, as we helped them move from triage to transformation.
-That is what preparedness looks like: consistent investment, integrated threat monitoring, clear governance, and scenario-based planning that considers both physical and digital disruption.
+In the aftermath of December 4th, calls from clients were constant, urgent and anxious.
+Control Risks helped our clients calm those fears in the moment, but the greater value came later, as we helped them move from triage to a more resilient, preparedness-led posture.
+Preparedness requires consistent investment, integrated threat monitoring, clear governance, and scenario-based planning that considers both physical and digital disruption – all of which should be underpinned by a culture of continuous improvement.

 Speak to our team about our Board Advisory Services at [email protected]